 Around the guesthouse and camping site, there are some shorter trails.

 Starting at the camping site is a short walk, called the ‘Bittern view’.
 A bench under the umbrella thorn trees offers a view over a very idyllic pool of water, surrounded by reeds and acacia trees, populated by weavers; their nests hanging near the water surface.
 Other water birds can be seen here as well, such as Egyptian Geese, Teals, Cormorants; and the very patient and observant ones may catch a glimpse of the dwarf bittern.
+Note: Due to the prevailing drought, this pool has unfortunately dried up.

 Regularly seen on Ameib: the Hamerkop

-To the other side of the guesthouse, a big dam within 10 walking minutes of the guesthouse can be found.
-This dam offer for an incredible variety of all sorts of bird life during the rainy season.
+To the other side of the guesthouse, a big dam within 5-10 walking minutes of the guesthouse can be found.
+This dam offers for an incredible variety of all sorts of bird life during the rainy season.
 From Cormorant and Egyptian Geese to Red-billed Teal and many Hamerkop, and even the occasional Pelican, African Fish Eagle and Common Tern, this is bird watchers paradise.
 You can literally spend the whole day at the dam and even get the chance to watch game coming in to the water late in the afternoon.

 Unusual visitor: Common Tern